BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 ### Role 8: Project Owner
 The **Project Owner** is the founder and controller of the overall project.
 This stakeholder initiates the project and defines its parameters.
 Once a project's parameters have been set up, the Project Owner deploys the project on an impact bond blockchain network, using their cryptographic keys to instantiate the project by signing a message payload that records the genesis of the project in a blockchain record.

-A **ProjectOwner** role is characterized by the ability to create projects, receive bond and impact tokens, distribute tokens to project stakeholders, change project parameters or terminate project life, and submit disputes.
+A **ProjectOwner** role is characterized by the ability to create projects, receive bond tokens, distribute tokens to project stakeholders, change project parameters or terminate project life, and submit disputes.

 ProjectOwners can purchase the first tranche of bond tokens prior to launch of the bond at an entry price close to 0.
 They then can distribute these tokens to various project stakeholders to incentivize them to participate in roles in the project in order to secure the required resources and funding to launch.